My daughter, Ava, turned nine last November. I think the cake was laced.

 My aunts, who’ve each had a small army of children, assure me this is normal.

 And I’m sure it is.
-The aunts also muttered something about prepubescent hormones (which, as I stated in this post, can kiss my ass) and I’m sure they’re right about that too.
+The aunts also muttered something about prepubescent hormones and I’m sure they’re right about that too.
 But I don’t want to talk about the fact that my baby girl who isn’t a baby girl at all could potentially in a couple years be faced with her biological make-up in a very real way and I may actually implode upon myself in grief, denial and fear.

 I think this is an exaggeration, but one can never be sure.